Xiangyu-Hu/SPHinXsys/tests/3d_examples/test_3d_solid_to_shell_coupling/doc/README.md

 To verify the coupling algorithm, we still need to add the fully solid-discretized result as a reference value.
 However, due to the high computational cost, we will leave the validation as a future work.

+## Limitation
+As mentioned in the last section, we still need a quantitative comparison between the solid-to-shell coupling and fully solid discretized case to validate the method.
+Also, the stability under different material stiffnesses is not tested yet.
+The users should be fully aware of the limitation between applying the method to simulations.

 ## Reference
 Lindner, Florian.
 "Data transfer in partitioned multi-physics simulations: interpolation & communication."
 (2019).